A teenager has been jailed for seven years in relation to a Missouri abuse case in which barrel-racing horses were found with lacerations.

 The offending goes back to July 2012, when a man who was keeping watch on his daughter’s horses while she was away noticed there were cuts on some of the animals, which also showed signs of having been saddled improperly.

-The farm stepped up security, but evidence that the horses had been visited overnight more than once prompted Detective Dan Luttrell, of the Taney County Sheriff’s Office, set up a game camera to catch the suspects.
+The farm stepped up security, but evidence that the horses had been visited overnight more than once prompted Detective Dan Luttrell, of the Taney County Sheriff’s Office, to set up a game camera to catch the suspects.

 The owner of the horses also spent night hours in her barn, in an attempt to catch the suspects.